GeorgyMakarov/discrete_event_sim/readme.md

 * attributes -- descriptors an entity: age, gender etc.;
 * resource -- a process that serves an entity in some way;
 * queues -- a list of entities waiting if a resource is busy;
+* event -- any change to the system;

 *Capacity of resource* is the number of entities a resource can serve